-The SC16IS741 has interrupt generation and prioritization capability.
-The Interrupt Enable Register (IER) enables each of the interrupts and the IRQ signal in response to an interrupt generation.
+The SC16IS752/SC16IS762 has interrupt generation and prioritization (seven prioritized levels of interrupts) capability.
+The interrupt enable registers (IER and IOIntEna) enable each of the seven types of interrupts and the $\overline{\text{IRQ}}$ signal in response to an interrupt generation.
 When an interrupt is generated, the IIR indicates that an interrupt is pending and provides the type of interrupt through IIR[5:0].
 Table 6 summarizes the interrupt control functions.